jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 1. Drop into the debugger and walk through the code to see if it runs how I expect.
 1. Copy their code into a REPL and make sure it does what I think it's supposed to.
 1. Walk back up call stack to see if any of the arguments expected to be one type are actually of that type, e.g. non-null, array, etc.
-1. Write (or run an existing) load or stress test.
+1. Write a (or run an existing) load or stress test.

 And **before I finally +1 the change I check that:**